univalence/zio-spark/README.md

 There are many reasons why we decide to build this library, such as:
 * allowing user to build Spark pipeline with ZIO easily.
-* making better code, pure FP, more composable, more readable (by some degree) Spark code.
+* making better code, pure FP, more composable, more readable Spark code.
 * stopping the propagation of ```implicit SparkSessions```.
 * improving some performances.
 * taking advantage of ZIO allowing our jobs to retry and to be run in parallel.